 The ACO needed data to understand who in the population is receiving care, the providers that engage with this population, as well as details of how, where, and when the patients interact with providers.

-CSG designed a data warehouse and ETL process that extract the requisite information to build the picture of the patient population, the care providers, and the insurance companies (payers).
+The data warehouse and ETL process designed by csg extracts the requisite information to build the picture of the patient population, the care providers, and the insurance companies (payers).

 Patient activity data comes from various hospitals and other systems across the network to generate a definitive roster of patients and providers (e.g. doctors, clinics, hospitals) in the network.
 Additional claim and patient information also collected from payers such as CMS (Center for Medicare & Medicaid Services), United Healthcare, Humana, and others.

 The data warehouse integrates the data that the ACO Care Management Team uses to work with patients.
 For example, they can see a record of admissions and discharges by date by person, the types of visits (e.g. doctor visits, wellness visits, outpatient episodes) and data about the level of risk that a patient will be readmitted.